Multi-qubit Randomized Benchmarking Using Few Samples: Methods

 \subsection{Asymptotic behavior of the variance}

 When looking at the bound on the variance \cref{variance_final} the difference between unitary and non-unitary noise is striking.
 When the noise is non-unitary, and thus $u<1$ the upper bound on the variance (and hence the variance itself) decays exponentially to zero in the sequence length $m$ but when the noise process is unitary the variance keeps increasing and eventually saturates on a constant that is independent of the infidelity of the noise process.
-Here we want to argue that this is not an artifact of the bounding techniques but rather a fundamental feature of performing randomized benchmarking over unitary noise.
-To see this consider a unitary noise process $\mc{U} = U\cdot U\ct$ with infidelity $r>0$ (That is $\mc{U}$ is not the identity).
+Here we argue that this is not an artifact of the bounding techniques but rather a fundamental feature of performing randomized benchmarking over unitary noise.
+Moreover this effect is independent of whether RB is performed using a state difference input $\nu$ or a state input $\rho$ (as in standard RB).\\ Consider a unitary noise process $\mc{U} = U\cdot U\ct$ with infidelity $r>0$ (That is $\mc{U}$ is not the identity).
 Now consider a randomized benchmarking experiment of sequence length $m$.
 That is, for a random sequence of Clifford unitaries $G_1,\ldots G_m$ we perform the unitary

 Following the reasoning of \cite{Magesan2012a} we can write $V_m$ as